Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Introduction

 exactly solves the subspace segmentation problem.
 They further conjectured that in the presence of corruptions, the formulation (\ref{eq:lrr}) may be helpful.
 However, no theoretic analysis was offered.
-In contrast, we show that under mild conditions, both the row space of $X_0$ and the column support of $C_0$ can be recovered by solving Problem~(\ref{eq:lrr}).
+In contrast, we show that under mild conditions, both the row space of $X_0$ and the column support of $C_0$ can be recovered by solving problem~(\ref{eq:lrr}).
 Thus, one can simultaneously perform subspace segmentation and outlier detection in an efficient way.

-While our analysis shares similar features as previous work in Robust Principal Component Analysis (RPCA) including \citet{Candes:2009:JournalACM,xu:2010:nips}, it is complicated by the fact that the variable $Z$ is left-multiplied by a dictionary matrix $X$, and (perhaps more significantly) by the fact that the dictionary itself is contaminated by outliers.
-Also, it is worth noting that the problem of recovering {\em row space} with column-wise corruptions essentially cannot be addressed by existing RPCA methods \citep{fernando:2001:iccv,xu:2010:nips}, which are designed for recovering the {\em column space} with column-wise corruptions.
+While our analysis shares similar features as previous work in Robust Principal Component Analysis (RPCA, e.g., Cand{\`e}s et al., 2009; Xu et al., 2010), it is considerably more challenging due to the fact that the variable $Z$ is left-multiplied by a dictionary matrix $X$, and that the dictionary itself is contaminated by outliers.
+Also, it is worth noting that the problem of recovering {\em row space} with column-wise corruptions essentially cannot be addressed by existing RPCA methods (Torre and Black, 2001; Xu et al., 2010), which are designed for recovering the {\em column space} with column-wise corruptions.
 In this regard, LRR also has a unique role in solving the RPCA problem under the context of corrupted features (i.e., row-wise corruptions); that is, one can recover the column space with row-wise corruptions by solving the following transposed version of \eqref{eq:lrr}:

-As discussed above, existing RPCA methods \citep[e.g.,][]{xu:2010:nips} that focus on recovering the column space with column-wise corruption are fundamentally unable to address this problem.
+As discussed above, existing RPCA methods (e.g., Xu et al., 2010) that focus on recovering the column space with column-wise corruption are fundamentally unable to address this problem.

-The remainder of this paper is organized as follows.
-Section \ref{sec:notion_pre} introduces some preliminaries for reading this paper.
-The main results of this paper are presented and proven in Section \ref{sec:results} and Section \ref{sec:proof}, respectively.
-Section \ref{sec:diss} presents the experimental results and Section \ref{sec:conclusion} concludes this paper.